xcocoas/xcocoas.github.io/privacy/archiver/README.md

 ## Overview

 This policy will help you understand the following:

-1. **What information do we collect**
+1. **What information will we collect**
-2. **How we will use this information**
+2. **How do we use this information**
-3. **How to delete related data**
+3. **How to delete relevant data**
-4. **Our promise**
+4. **Our Commitment**

-## What information do we collect
+## What information will we collect

-- Archiver is a tool that provides users with a document-based compression and decompression function service.
-It will not collect user's private data in the background without authorization when using.
-When the App performs compression and decompression, cache files will be created under the application's tmp folder.
+- During the use of the app, no user privacy data will be collected
+- When importing files into the app, a file copy will be created in the temporary folder of the app

-## How we will use this information
+## How do we use this information

-- The cache file information is only used to improve the efficiency of compression and decompression functions, not be used otherwise.
+- These file copies are only used for compression and decompression operations and have no other use

-## How to delete related data
+## How to delete relevant data

-- Every time the app is closed, all cached file information will be deleted.
+- Every time the app is closed, all copies of files will be deleted
-- After the app is uninstalled, all cached file information will also be deleted.
+- After uninstalling the app, all file copies will also be deleted together

-## Our promise
+## Our Promise

-- This application only provides content that does not depend on the user's personal privacy data.
+- This application only provides content that does not rely on users' personal privacy data